-Individualized consideration refers to a leader's ability to pay personal attention to each follower, treat each follower as an individual, coach their advancement, and counsel those who follow them(B. M. Bass & Avolio, 1990a).
+Individualized consideration refers to a leader's ability to pay personal attention to each follower, treat each follower as an individual, coach their advancement, and counsel those who follow them(Bass & Avolio, 1990a).
 According to Avolio & Bass (2002), transformational leaders give and pay more attention to the growth and development of each subordinate individually.
-Furthermore, individualized consideration encourages and supports the followers(B. M. Bass, 1985).
-Individualized consideration appears when leaders pay attention to their followers' developmental needs, support, coach, and delegate duties as opportunities for progress(B. M. Bass, 1999).
-Leaders develop one-to-one relationships with their followers and recognize differences in their goals, abilities, and ambitions through individualized consideration(B. Bass & Avolio, 1995).
+Furthermore, individualized consideration encourages and supports the followers(Bass, 1985).
+Individualized consideration appears when leaders pay attention to their followers' developmental needs, support, coach, and delegate duties as opportunities for progress(Bass, 1999).
+Leaders develop one-to-one relationships with their followers and recognize differences in their goals, abilities, and ambitions through individualized consideration(Bass & Avolio, 1995).

-To recapitulate, it emphasized above that transformational leaders must have the four characteristics of charisma, inspiration, intellectual stimulation, and individualized consideration(Avolio et al., 1999; B. Bass & Avolio, 1995; B. M. Bass, 1985; B. M. Bass & Avolio, 1990a, 1990b; B. M. Bass & Riggio, 2006).
+To recapitulate, it emphasized above that transformational leaders must have the four characteristics of charisma, inspiration, intellectual stimulation, and individualized consideration(Avolio et al., 1999; Bass & Avolio, 1995; Bass, 1985; Bass & Avolio, 1990a, 1990b; Bass & Riggio, 2006).
 As a result, followers of transformational leaders are likely to be more creative and innovative if they give those four elements.
-In this regard, researchers have looked into the importance of leadership and discovered that leaders who possess those four behavioral dimensions are better able to improve employee values and norms, encourage individual and organizational change, and support their employees to perform above and beyond expectations(Jung & Avolio, 2000).
+In this regard, researchers have examined the significance of leadership and found that leaders who possess those four behavioral characteristics are better able to enhance organizational values and norms, promote individual transformation, and assist their staff in going above and beyond expectations(Jung & Avolio, 2000).